CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-08.md

 ## Lab 8: Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps

+## Overview

+In this lab, you will connect and onboard a SaaS application—Microsoft 365—to Microsoft Defender for Cloud Apps.
+You will configure Conditional Access App Control policies in Microsoft Entra ID, enable file monitoring, and connect Microsoft 365 through the App Connectors page.
+This ensures visibility into user activity, enforces session controls, and enhances data security for your SaaS environment.

+> **⚠ Important Usage Guidance:** SaaS app connection and Conditional Access policy propagation may take several minutes to complete.
+If the connected status or app list does not update immediately, wait and refresh before proceeding.

 1. Open the **Microsoft Edge** browser and go to the following URL in the address bar:

    [https://portal.azure.com](https://portal.azure.com)